 Flatwoods Wilderness Park

 Don't let the name fool you, this sprawling park sits in the heart of the suburban northern reaches of the City of Tampa, where it provides acres of hiking and biking within a native oak/pine forest.
 Options include a paved loop trail and a gravel road atop the earthen levee that runs many miles south.
 Bring your bike, boots, or rollerblades.
 Just be warned: this is a popular spot on the weekends.
 The park also abuts the City of Tampa’s New Tampa Nature Park, which includes a playground and zipline.
 Pay $2 to park.

 A short drive from downtown’s urban landscape, you can paddle the ancient black waters of the Hillsborough River (the same river that flows through the heart of downtown) through cypress swamps and past basking alligators.
 You’ll see a side of Florida few visitors get to explore.
 A guide will join you on your journey downstream and you’ll return by bus to the starting point.
 Canoe Escape can arrange guided or self-guided canoe or kayak tours of the river, complete with a pick-up at the end of the trip.
 Pay $2 to park.

 8001 Double Branch Road

 Hillsborough County founded the Upper Tampa Bay Park in 1982 to provide a protected area for nature study and passive recreation.
 The 596-acre peninsular park also protects valuable coastal habitat and ecological communities that include mangrove forests, salt marshes, freshwater marshes, coastal hammocks, and pine flatwoods.
-Bring your own kayak to explore the mangroves or call iTrekkers to arrange a guided tour.
+Bring your own kayak or rent one to explore the mangroves.
 Pay $2 to park.